Slope: Calculus

 is the slope of a secant line to the curve.
 For a line, the secant between any two points is the line itself, but this is not the case for any other type of curve.

 For example, the slope of the secant intersecting y = x2 at (0,0) and (3,9) is 3.
 (The slope of the tangent at x = 3/2 is also 3 − a consequence of the mean value theorem.)

 By moving the two points closer together so that Δy and Δx decrease, the secant line more closely approximates a tangent line to the curve, and as such the slope of the secant approaches that of the tangent.
 Using differential calculus, we can determine the limit, or the value that Δy/Δx approaches as Δy and Δx get closer to zero; it follows that this limit is the exact slope of the tangent.
 If y is dependent on x, then it is sufficient to take the limit where only Δx approaches zero.
 Therefore, the slope of the tangent is the limit of Δy/Δx as Δx approaches zero, or dy/dx.
 We call this limit the derivative.

-Its value at a point on the function gives us the slope of the tangent at that point.
+The value of the derivative at a specific point on the function provides us with the slope of the tangent at that precise location.
 For example, let y = x2.
 A point on this function is (−2,4).
 The derivative of this function is dy/dx = 2x.
 So the slope of the line tangent to y at (−2,4) is 2 ⋅ (−2) = −4.
 The equation of this tangent line is: y − 4 = (−4)(x − (−2)) or y = −4x − 4.